Pressure and speed of sound in two-flavor color-superconducting quark matter at next-to-leading order: Introduction and Summary

 We emphasize that our general observations regarding the behavior of the pressure and the speed of sound are robust under a variation of the size of the gap at ten times the nuclear saturation density.
 With respect to the speed of sound, this essentially only affects the value of the densities at which it exhibits a local minimum or exceeds its asymptotic value.
 We discuss this in detail in Sec.~\ref{sec:res} where we vary the size of the gap within a range consistent with recent astrophysical constraints~\cite{Kurkela:2024xfh}.
 In that section, we also demonstrate that our observations are additionally robust against a variation of the specific form of the gap used in our numerical computations.
 Finally, we present a scaling law for the speed of sound as a function of density in Sec.~\ref{sec:res} which may be useful to guide the construction of parameterizations of the speed of sound in the analysis of astrophysical constraints.

 Let us conclude by commenting on how the inclusion of strange quarks may affect our present results.
 In three-flavor quark matter, the expansion of the pressure in powers of the gap in Eq.~\eqref{eq:pexp} should assume the same functional form as considered in our present work~\cite{Alford:2002kj,Braun:2022jme}, provided that quark mass corrections are suppressed as they are at large densities \cite{Gorda:2021gha}.
 The gap in the expansion would in that case then refer to the CFL gap rather than the 2SC gap.
-Since the CFL gap in the weak-coupling limit is also of the form given in Eq.~\eqref{eq:gapweak}, it is reasonable to expect that our conclusions with respect to the pressure and the speed of sound remain unaltered on a qualitative level.
-Note that, at the order considered in this work, the coefficient~$\gamma_0^{\text{3-flavor}}$ for three-flavor quark matter agrees identically with the one for two quark flavors~\cite{Baym:1975va,Chapline:1976gq,Freedman:1976xs,Freedman:1976ub,Baluni:1977ms,Toimela:1984xy} as the flavor dependence is absorbed in $p_{\text{free}}^{\text{3-flavor}}=3\mu^4/(4\pi^2)$.
+Since the CFL gap in the weak-coupling limit is also of the form given in Eq.~\eqref{eq:gapweak}, it is reasonable to expect that our conclusions with respect to the pressure and the speed of sound remain unaltered on a qualitative level in the presence of the CFL diquark gap.\footnote{We remark here that in CFL matter there are additional condensates arising from the chiral and baryon symmetry breaking in the CFL phase \cite{Alford:1998mk,Alford:2007xm}, which may complicate the picture.
+These condensates can however also be handled using the approach employing in the present work, by introducing additional expansion parameters.} Note that, at the order considered in this work, the coefficient~$\gamma_0^{\text{3-flavor}}$ for three-flavor quark matter agrees identically with the one for two quark flavors~\cite{Baym:1975va,Chapline:1976gq,Freedman:1976xs,Freedman:1976ub,Baluni:1977ms,Toimela:1984xy} as the flavor dependence is absorbed in $p_{\text{free}}^{\text{3-flavor}}=3\mu^4/(4\pi^2)$.
 The coefficient~$\gamma_1^{\text{3-flavor}}$ is known at ${\mathcal O}(g^0)$ for quark matter in the CFL phase,~$\gamma_1^{\text{3-flavor}}=4$~\cite{Steiner:2002gx,Alford:2002kj,Buballa:2003qv,Alford:2007xm}.
 Thus, gapped quark matter with two and three flavors behaves qualitatively the same at~NLO/LO.
 Of course, a quantitative comparison requires the computation of the corresponding coefficient~$\gamma_1^{\text{3-flavor}}$ at $\mathcal{O}(g^2)$ in $2+1$ flavor QCD, which will be performed in an upcoming work.